liuxhy/liuxhy.github.io/_publications/Liu-et-al-2021.md

 ---
-title: "Understanding the processes that control the interannual variability of the Northern Hemisphere wintertime polar front and subtropical jet streams."
+title: "Regional characteristics of variability in the Northern Hemisphere wintertime polar front jet and subtropical jet in observations and CMIP6 models"
 collection: publications
 permalink:
 excerpt: ''